Modern slavery

 If you suspect someone is a victim of modern slavery, it is essential that you report it to the relevant authorities.
 Please do not confront the controller as it is may put both yourself and the victim at harm.

 By knowing the signs of modern slavery, you can help stop it.
-Here’s what to look out for in a potential victim:
+Here's what to look out for!

-• does not know their home or work address
+• Unable to provide details of their home or work address

-• believes they have a debt to pay off
+• Believe that they have a debt to pay off

 Learn to spot the signs of modern slavery by visiting the Unseen UK website.